 Christopher Moll is a Las Vegas native who started dancing at the age of 10.
 He has a B.F.A. in acting from the University of Montana and has performed in dozens of musicals around the country including several seasons of leading roles at Coeur d’Alene Summer Theatre and an eleven week tour with Missoula Children’s Theater.
 He has performed in numerous dance shows and was an original member of the dance troupe MoTrans at U of M. As choreographer, Christopher has staged dances for Coeur d’Alene Summer Theatre, Stumptown Stages in Portland, Oregon, and the City University of New York.
 Christopher has been an active member of the film and television community in Los Angeles, including performing with distinction in the Wayne Dvorak Screen Acting Showcase, and appearing as a principal performer in the NBC daytime drama, Passions.
 In New York City, Christopher has pursued his performing career through giving successful solo performances at the acclaimed cabaret venue “Don’t Tell Mama,” and by releasing a solo album of his original compositions entitled Fragile Strength.
-He is a proud member of Actors’ Equity and SAG-AFTRA.
 Christopher has worked with children all of his life, teaching dance classes, teaching in children’s theatre tours and summer camps, and volunteering at local children’s day care centers.